chaueq/saltceller/README.md

-# Saltceller
+# Saltcellar

-Saltceller is a browser extension which protects you from some of dangers related to password leaks.
+Saltcellar is a browser extension which protects you from some of dangers related to password leaks.